hungleba/Garden_Simulator_OOP/README.md

 # Garden_Simulator_OOP
-A Java garden simulator program interface
+A Java garden simulator program interface which based heavily on Object-Oriented-Programming.

 This program stimulates a garden.
 The gardeners can perform many actions on their garden such as: plant, grow, pick(flower), cut(tree),